Kuraku Group • Molecular Life History Laboratory

 3) Improving genome-wide data acquisition and analysis methods

 The FoxG group of genes analyzed as a proxy of the whole genome.
 These genes have different retention patterns (A), evolutionary rates of the genes and flanking genomic regions (B and C, respectively), and embryonic expression domains (D, in catshark embryos).
-Their inter-relationship and its orchestration within a genome remain largely unexplored and belong to our laboratory’s theme.
+Their inter-relationship and its orchestration within a genome remain largely unexplored.
+Our group tackles this sort of questions across different genes, biological processes, and animal lineages, to bridge a gap between genotypic and phenotypic evolution.

 Selected Publications